 Philomena McCarthy on how to be straight when your family is crooked

 We first meet Phil in When you are mine aged 27, newly graduated from Hendon Police College and now part of the London Metropolitan police.
-She responds to a domestic violence call with her partner and ends up tangled up in a complicated case.
+The story opens when Phil responds to a domestic violence call with her partner that sees her eventually tangled up in a complicated case.
 The victim, Tempe Brown, is a young woman with mental health issues who befriends Phil and infiltrates her life in alarming ways.
 The man who is abusing her is Darren Goodall, a decorated Scotland Yard detective who seems untouchable.
 Phil wants to do the right thing, but is thwarted by her colleagues who are determined to stand by Goodall.
 Phil must do battle with the Met while simultaneously fighting her family's legacy as a powerful East End crime family.
-Things get even more complicated for Phil as her father gets involved in the case, Tempe ramps up her entanglement with Phil and her fiance, firefighter Henry, and Goodall will do whatever it takes to protect himself.
+Things get even more complicated for Phil as her father gets involved in the case and Goodall will do whatever it takes to protect himself and his reputation.
+Phil must also deal with Tempe's increasing entanglement with her and her fiance, firefighter Henry.
+Phil has a lot on her plate!

 There's a lot of backstory in book 1 as would be expected in a series opener.
-Phil has wanted to be a police officer since she was 12.
-She was caught up a London bus bombing and is inspired to join the police after the way a female police officer sensitively handles the traumatised victims.
-In book 1, Phil is estranged from her father, Edward, in an attempt to shrug off his criminal dealings so she can make a career out of policing.
-Phil and fiance, Henry, are planning on getting married, and we see Phil attempt to reconnect with her family.
-Edward and his criminal brothers - Clifton, Daragh and Finbar - are introduced in the book.
-Robotham somehow manages to paint them as a bunch of lovable rogues!
+Phil had long dreamed of being a police officer, from the time she was was 12 and caught up in a London bus bombing.
+Phil is inspired to join the police because of the sensitive way a female police officer handles the traumatised bombing victims.
+In book 1, Phil starts out in the book estranged from her father in an attempt to shrug off his criminal dealings so she can make a career out of policing.
+As the story progresses, Phil attempts to reconnect with her family as she and her fiance, Henry, are planning on getting married.

 There's a lot going on in When you are mine.
-Aside from Phil's family, there's Tempe, a sad victim of Goodall's violence whose fragile mental health makes her life challenging.
-Tempe repays Phil by overdoing the kindness, and it soon becomes apparent that Tempe has a lot of issues to be dealing with in addition to Goodall.
+Aside from Phil's family, there's Tempe, a woman with fragile mental health and a powerless victim of Goodall's violence who latches onto Phil.
 The domestic violence theme is further explored through Phil's involvement with Goodall's wife, a victim of his hideous controlling behaviour and abuse.
-The senior police officers around Phil close ranks, attempting to use her family to discredit her, and it's hard to read the bits where the readers knows they are protecting a Very Bad Guy.
+The senior police officers around Phil close ranks, using her family to discredit her.
+It's hard to read the bits where the readers knows the police are protecting a Very Bad Guy.
 As it turns out, the colourful McCarthy brothers are the only ones Phil can trust and rely on as the story progresses.

 Rating: ⭐⭐⭐⭐